ababic/django-cogwheels/docs/source/usage/index.rst

 App settings in Cogwheels all work in a very similar fashion, regardless of what type of value you are using:

-1. You add an app setting by simply adding a new variable to your app's ``defaults`` module with the value you wish to use by default, e.g.
+1. App settings are simply variables with upper-case names, added to your app's ``conf/defaults.py`` module with a default value, e.g.

     .. code-block:: python